-French artist Camille Henrot presents her works at Dissolving Margins exhibition.
+French artist Camille Henrot presents her works at work at ICA Singapore in Dissolving Margins.

-In this exhibition, presented by ICA Singapore, striking, large-scale installations, experimental performance and prints by five international and Singaporean artists bridge physical and virtual worlds, immersing the viewer in experiences of dissolving margins.
+In this exhibition, striking, large-scale installations, experimental performance and prints by five international and Singaporean artists bridge physical and virtual worlds, immersing the viewer in experiences of dissolving margins.

 Office of unreplied emails (2016–17) by French artist Camille Henrot, exhibited first at the Berlin Biennale in 2016 and the following year at the Palais de Tokyo, presents oversized prints of hundreds of spam emails received by Henrot along with her proposed responses.
 Draped over wooden poles and strewn across the floor of the gallery, the numerous texts create an intriguing spectacle of emphatic requests and replies.